Shrsht/Argentina_Debt_Dislocation/README.md

-# Argentina_Debt_Sustainability
+# Exploring Future Dislocation Scenarios of Argentine Sovereign Debt:

-This project is an attempt at analysing and making a Debt-Sustainability Prediction Analysis on Argentina by combining its political and climactic factors to predict the ability of Argentina to meet its goals set by the IMF.
+This project is an attempt at analysing different scenarios that might lead to Dislocation in Argentina's Sovereign Debt.
+This analysis takes into account political and climactic factors along with recent updates on Argentina's ongoing IMF program.

-## Factors Affecting Debt Sustainability:
+## Dislocation Scenarios:
-- Drought and Climate Change
+- Cyclical Droughts and Persistant Climate Change
-- Political Changes and related Uncertainity
+- Election Analysis and related Uncertainity
-- Structural Issues and Spending Problems
+- Structural Issues and Fiscal Targets

 # Drought and Climate Change Predictions: